Dean College is committed to helping students and families invest in and benefit from the value of a private college education.

 If your financial aid award says “tentative,” it has been estimated based on the income and tax estimates that you provided on your FAFSA.

-Changes to eligibility may result in an updated award should differences be found in the information provided on the FAFSA and/ or verification process.
-Should there be changes to your eligibility due to verification, a revised award letter will be mailed to you.
+Changes to eligibility may result in an updated offer should differences be found in the information provided on the FAFSA and/or verification process.
+Should there be changes to your eligibility due to verification, a revised aid offer will be provided.

-Any student failing to complete their Financial Aid file during their period of enrollment will be ineligible for all federal and/or state funds for that Academic Year.
+Any student failing to complete their financial aid paperwork during their period of enrollment will be ineligible for all federal and/or state funds for that academic year.

 Types of Financial Aid